GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.1.md

 <div class="story-image"><img src="images/EV_ZZZ017A.PNG"></div>

-The bustling atmosphere along with its vibrant laughter, neverending cheers and countless congratulations started to gradually fade out.
-The moment the hangar's giant roller shutters reached the ground, thousands of voices were reduced to a quiet mumble.
+<p class="text-lessmargintop">The bustling atmosphere along with its vibrant laughter, neverending cheers and countless congratulations started to gradually fade out.
+The moment the hangar's giant roller shutters reached the ground, thousands of voices were reduced to a quiet mumble.</p>

-<div class="text-italic">Pleasant.
+<div class="text-italic-bold">Pleasant.
 And comforting.</div>

 The stress and tension eased up, and my body was finally able to find some rest.